sgalway2086/Milestone-2/README.md

 ## Balsamiq
 * Balsamiq was used to create various wireframes of different sizes of the site

+## Favicon.cc
+* This site was used to make the favicon

 # Testing

 ## HTML Validation